Myriam El Khoury-Malhame

-She strongly advocates the bi-directional connections between biology and psychology, as the brain remains the most understudied organ in psychology.
-It shapes personality and influences health as well as physical and mental illness.
+She strongly advocates the bi-directional connections between biology and psychology with a special focus on neurosciences as the brain remains the most vital yet understudied organ in psychology.
+The bio-psycho-social model shapes personality and influences physical and mental health as well as illness.
 She has combined both approaches in her trainings as a clinical psychologist and a cognitive neuroscientist.

 She worked for her doctoral studies under the supervision of David Servan-Schreiber and Stephanie Khalfa, examining the cortico-limbic, physiological and clinical markers of PTSD and explored how EMDR psychotherapy improves PTSD symptoms by restoring brain structure and function.

-Her research interests include bio-psychological basis of stress, trauma and anxiety disorders, emotions, cognitive and attention bias, fear conditioning, addiction, resilience, attachment, and integrating spirituality to the cognitive behavioral affective triad.
+Her research interests include bio-psychological basis of stress, trauma and anxiety disorders, emotions, cognitive and attention bias, fear conditioning, sleep alterations, addiction, resilience, gratitude, attachment, and integrating spirituality to the cognitive behavioral affective triad.